Joachim von Beust: Life

 He was born in Mockern near Magdeburg on 19 April 1522 the eldest son of Captain Joachim (Achim) von Beust.
 The family had major estates in the stendal district.
-From 1539 he began studying Law and the Liberal Arts at the University of Leipzig.
+From 1539, he began studying Law and the Liberal Arts at the University of Leipzig.
 In Leipzig he first encountered Martin Luther and came under his influence.
-In 1544 he went to Italy at the invitation of Modestinus Pistoris.
-In 1547 he did further studies in Law at the University of Bologna.
+In 1544, he went to Italy at the invitation of Modestinus Pistoris.
+In 1547, he did further studies in Law at the University of Bologna.

-In 1550 Elector Moritz appointed him a councillor in Wittenberg also creating him a Professor of Law at Wittenberg University.
+In 1550, Elector Moritz appointed him as a councillor in Wittenberg, also creating him a Professor of Law at Wittenberg University.
 From 1553 Elector August also used him for diplomatic purposes.

-In 1580 he bought a manor at Planitz near Zwickau.
+In 1580, he bought a manor at Planitz near Zwickau.
 In the 1590s he was involved in various ecclesiastical disputes.

 He died in Planitz on 4 February 1597.

 Family

-In 1556 at Wiesenburg he married Barbara Brandt of Lindau.
+In 1556, he married Barbara Brandt of Lindau at Wiesenburg.
 Only one son is known, Heinrich von Beust (b.1559).